 I plugged the adapter into an empty USB2 port and sent the device manager to search the CD for the needed files, which it quickly found and installed.
 The software created a virtual serial port, assigning the adapter to COM port 3.
 I then set the WSJT switching tasks to COM3 and connected my homebrew interface to the adapter via its DB9 serial connector.
 To see if the new adapter would really work, I instructed WSJT's JT65B software to turn on the transmitter before sending a test tone, which hopefully would key the PTT line ... and it did!
 It seemed that my $11.99 investment was doing the job perfectly.
 Thankfully, none of the online horror stories that I had encountered regarding USB serial port adapters, had been encountered.

-If you need something of this sort, I can recommend this particular product as well as the E-Bay seller.
+If you need something of this sort, I can recommend this particular product.
 If you are starting from scratch, the entire interface could be easily built, using new parts, including the USB adapter, for just a few dollars and I may, in fact, re-package everything into one compact box, USB adapter and all.

 But hold on ...
 I think I see a big bright moon rising at the moment ... (cont'd)